Best Cheap Health Insurance in Utah (2025)

 Cost

-• Select Health has the most affordable coverage for about nine out of every 10 people in Utah.
+- Select Health has the most affordable coverage for around eight out of every 10 people in Utah.
 The company has the cheapest rates in Salt Lake City, Provo and Orem.

-• Select Health is also the most popular health insurance company in Utah.
-The company sells about eight out of 10 marketplace plans in the state.
+- Select Health is also the most popular health insurance company in Utah.
+The company sells about eight out of 10 health insurance plans in the state.

 Best health insurance companies in Utah